hao-pt/Face-recognition/Demo2/README.md

 - `recognize_faces.py`: wrap up all procedures to detect, extract embeddings, recognize object and display output.

 # Dataset:
+We used goolge crawler to collect and download data automatically [5] [6].
 <table>
     <tr>
         <th>Object</th>